-Wind conditions over the public sidewalks along Beausoleil Drive with the existing massing are predicted to be subtle for sitting during the summer, becoming suitable for standing, or better, throughout the remainder of the year.
+Conditions over the sidewalks along Baseline Road with the existing massing are predicted to be suitable for sitting during the summer, becoming suitable for a mix of sitting and standing throughout the remainder of the year.
+Conditions within the nearby transit stop to the north of Baseline Road are predicted to be suitable for sitting during the summer, becoming suitable for standing throughout the remainder of the year, while conditions within the nearby transit stop to the south of Baseline Road are predicted to be suitable for sitting throughout the year.
 While the introduction of the proposed development produces windier conditions in comparison to existing conditions, wind comfort conditions are nevertheless considered acceptable.

-Sidewalks Along Chapel Street: Following the introduction of the proposed development, the public sidewalks along Chapel Street are predicted to be suitable for mostly sitting during the summer, becoming suitable for standing, or better, throughout the remainder of the year, with an isolated region suitable for strolling to the north during the winter.
+Existing Surface Parking along Laneway East of Subject Site: Following the introduction of the proposed development, wind comfort conditions over the existing laneway shared with Baseline Tower Phase 1-3, inclusive of surface parking, along the east elevation of the subject site are predicted to be suitable for a mix of sitting and standing during the summer, becoming suitable for strolling, or better, during the spring and autumn, and suitable for walking, or better, during the winter.
 The noted conditions are considered acceptable.

-Conditions over the sidewalks along Chapel Street with the existing massing are predicted to be suitable for mostly sitting during the summer and autumn, becoming suitable for standing, or better, during the winter and spring.
+Conditions over noted laneway and surface parking with the existing massing are predicted to be suitable mostly for sitting during the summer, becoming suitable for a mix of sitting and standing with isolated regions suitable for strolling throughout the reminder of the year.
 While the introduction of the proposed development produces windier conditions in comparison to existing conditions, wind comfort conditions are nevertheless considered acceptable.
-The only exception is south on Chapel Street where the introduction of the proposed development is predicted to improve wind comfort conditions, particularly during the winter season, in comparison to existing conditions.

-Existing Laneway South of Subject Site: Following the introduction of the proposed development, conditions over the existing laneway situated to the south of the subject site are predicted to be suitable for sitting with an isolated region suitable for standing during the summer, becoming suitable for standing, or better, throughout the remainder of the year with a small, isolated region suitable for strolling during the winter and spring.
+Existing Parking Lot East of Subject Site: Following the introduction of the proposed development, wind comfort conditions over the parking lot situated in between Phase 2 and 3 to the east of the subject site are predicted to be suitable mostly for sitting during the summer, becoming suitable for a mix of sitting and standing throughout the remainder of the year.
 The noted conditions are considered acceptable.

-Conditions over the noted laneway with the existing massing are predicted to be suitable mostly for sitting during the summer and autumn, becoming suitable for standing, or better, during the winter and spring.
+Conditions over the noted parking lot with the existing massing are predicted to be suitable for a mix of sitting and standing during the summer, becoming suitable for strolling, or better, during the spring and autumn, and suitable for walking, or better, during the winter.
+Notably, the introduction of the proposed development is predicted to improve comfort levels over the noted area, in comparison to existing conditions.